 References available to attorneys upon request.

-Forensic evaluations and assessments are sometimes necessary in criminal, civil, family, and military court cases.
-When cases have legal issues with a psychological component, Dr. Lunceford uses the science of psychology to assess and evaluate the issue, often generating comprehensive psychological reports to assist counsel with the case at hand.
+Forensic evaluations and assessments are sometimes necessary in criminal, civil, professional, and military court cases.
+When cases have legal issues with a psychological component, Dr. Lunceford uses the science of psychology to assess and evaluate the issue, writing comprehensive psychological reports to assist counsel with the case at hand.
 Evaluations range from civil assessments including but not limited to personal injury and fitness for duty evaluations and criminal assessments including insanity evaluations, sex offender evaluations, violent offender risk assessments and many, many others.
 Independent Medical Evaluations (IMEs) can be performed for a variety of circumstances, including professional licensure issues (licensure issues with the Board of Nursing, Medical Board, or Board of Psychology, for example).
-Her evaluations are conducted with the highest level of integrity and always meet the highest ethical standards, aimed at differentiating between actual injury or illness and malingering.
+Her evaluations are conducted with the highest level of integrity and always meet the highest ethical standards.

 The psychological assessment process in Forensic Psychology usually begins with two parts that require the client’s participation.
 The first part is a structured forensic psychological interview, which normally takes from one to three hours.
 The second part involves the administration of forensic psychological testing, which normally takes from three to five hours.
 The times vary depending upon how much information the client has to share and the complexity of the psychological areas being assessed.
 Usually Dr. Lunceford will also need to review a client’s medical and psychological records (other forensic, psychological, and medical reports) or any other documentation that contains important information relevant to the case.